If You Have Dark Spots Or Melasma, These 10 Remedies Can Help

 Causes of dark spots:

 As Suarez mentioned before, dark spots can be caused by UV exposure.
+In fact, up to 80% of premature aging1 is caused by UV rays.
 Especially when your skin is unprotected (more specifically, you're not wearing SPF or protective clothing), the risk of dark spots runs even greater.
 Plus, forgetting SPF could make those dark spots become even darker.

 Sun-induced dark spots are often referred to by a few different names in passing: "Sun spots, liver spots, and age spots are common names for dark spots that develop from sun exposure or tanning beds," Suarez says.
 These generally show up in areas that receive the most sun, like the back of the hands, face, and arms.

-Acne, bug bites, and ingrown hairs can all lead to what dermatologists call post-inflammatory hyperpigmentation.
+Acne, bug bites, and ingrown hairs can all lead to what dermatologists call post-inflammatory hyperpigmentation3.
 These spots are a result of the inflammation that occurs "secondary to another skin problem," Suarez says.

 In addition to targeted inflammation like those mentioned above, rashes can also trigger dark spots.
 Rashes can be caused by a plethora of factors, but most commonly, hyperpigmentation comes from "atopic dermatitis, contact dermatitis, psoriasis, drug eruptions, and cosmetic procedures," board-certified dermatologist Naana Boakye, M.D., MPH, and founder of Bergen Dermatology tells mbg.